 As the Fellows program evolves, SOURCE has invited two 2012-13 inaugural cohort members to serve as Senior Fellows.
 Because of their enthusiasm and dedication to service-learning at the JHU health professional schools, Dr. Carey Borkoski and Dr. Vanya Jones were selected to serve as Senior Fellows following a competitive application process.

 The Senior Fellows work with Faculty & Community Fellows cohort members throughout the academic year with training and mentorship, as well as co-leading the Faculty & Community Fellows seminar.
 Specifically, Carey and Vanya will continue to advance SOURCE’s research and publication agenda around service-learning at the JHU health professional schools.
-To learn more about Carey and Vanya and the courses they teach, check out the 2012-13 cohort page.
+To learn more about Carey, Vanya (and the courses they teach), and Andrew, check out their bios here.